Deferred Benefits (for former members of PPS 2006)

 D = Period in years of notional service

-Notional Pension and Notional Service is the service and pension a police officer would have expected to receive if they had not left the scheme.
+Notional Pension and Notional Service is the service and pension you would have expected to receive if you had not left the scheme.

 Deferred PPS 1987 pensions are payable from age 60, or from an earlier date if you become permanently incapable of performing the ordinary duties of a police officer.